yilmazbingo/portfolio-typescript-next.js/src/data/posts/start-and-end-of-target-in-sorted-array.md

 const firstPos = binarySearch(nums, 0, nums.length - 1, target); // index 4
 ```

-Then, to find the starting index, we perform another binary search from the beginning of array till the "firstPos" index:
+Now `firstPos=4` To find the starting index for 5, we perform another binary search from the beginning of array till the "firstPos" index:

        [1,3,5,5,5]

-       We cannot perform linear search because if the entire array consists of 5, we would get O(N) time complexity.
+       We cannot perform linear search because if the entire array consists of 5's, we would get O(N) time complexity.

 We do not know how many binary search we are going to perform, so each time we find a new index, we assign in to "temp1" till binary search returns -1.
+I initialized "temp1" and "temp2" becasue If I was returning "start_position" and "end_position", their last value would be -1 inside while loop, so I would get return value as [-1,-1]

 To find the ending index, we perform another set of binary search starting from "firstPos+1" till the end of array.